How Long Do Pool DE Filters Last? Complete Lifespan Guide

 The fabric filter grids are the heart of your DE system and have the longest lifespan.
 High-quality grids from manufacturers like Pentair, Hayward, or Jandy typically last:

-- Light use pools: 2-3 years with weekly cleaning
+- Light use pools: 8-10 years with proper care

-- Moderate use pools: 1.5-2 years with bi-weekly cleaning
+- Moderate use pools: 5-7 years with regular cleaning

 The fabric gradually breaks down due to chemical exposure, pressure washing, and normal wear.
 Pools with consistently balanced water chemistry (pH 7.4-7.6, total alkalinity 80-120 ppm) will see longer grid life.